Links Between PCBs and Diabetes/Obesity

 During the late 1970s, a number of people in Taiwan were poisoned by consuming PCB-laced rice-bran oil.
 Twenty-four years later, a follow-up study has found that exposed women have twice the incidence of type 2 diabetes than unexposed people.
 This level reaches 5.5 times among women who developed chloracne, a symptom of POP poisoning.
 The incidence of diabetes in men, however, was not significantly higher (Wang et al. 2008).

-A study from Japan of obese and overweight people with no unusual exposure to PCBs, found that higher levels of PCB-180 were associated with an increased risk of type 2 diabetes, but that PCB-163/164 was associated with a decreased diabetes risk.
+Japanese people with overweight/obesity and no unusual exposure to PCBs who had higher levels of PCB-180 had an increased risk of type 2 diabetes, but PCB-163/164 was associated with a decreased diabetes risk.
 Participants were tested for 13 different PCB congeners, and PCB-180 was one of the congeners that was most commonly found in the participants' bodies.
 PCBs were not associated with body mass index (BMI) in this study (Tanaka et al. 2011).

 Great Lakes Fish Consumers Have High PCB Levels in their Bodies